 Every VeryCreatives scoping workshop results in:

 We generally take a few days to process all the materials gleaned during the workshop.
 This lets the client get a proper understanding of how the collaboration will work and what they can expect.

 VeryCreatives charges a fee for a scoping workshop, as we make sure we always have senior team members in attendance.
 In return, we never ask clients to commit to us.
 We encourage them to take the report to another team for development if they choose to pursue a different route (though they never do—we think that says a lot about the thoroughness and dedication of our team at every stage).

 Get an agile team on your team

 Interested in making your idea a reality?
 The agile development team at VeryCreatives is excited to help.
-Learn more about what we do by scheduling a scoping workshop today.
-Book a call and someone from our team will be in touch.
+Learn more about what we do by reading our Product Strategy Workshop guide today.